magento/merchdocs/src/customers/account-dashboard.md

 Customers can manage and monitor their own information and activities from their account dashboard.
 Customers can reorder, track orders, manage shipping addresses and payment methods, product reviews, newsletter subscriptions, and more.

+{:.bs-callout-tip}
-- {:.b2b-only}The full range of B2B options are available only for customers who are associated with a company.
-Otherwise, the dashboard options for individual accounts are the same as those available to Adobe Commerce customers.
+<span class="b2b-only"></span> With the installation and enablement of B2B for Adobe Commerce, the buying experience can be personalized with customer-specific catalogs and pricing, and targeted content and promotions.
+The full range of B2B options (purchase orders, requisition lists, and negotiated quotes) can be enabled for customers who are associated with a company.
+For more information about the B2B features, see the [B2B for Adobe Commerce User Guide](https://experienceleague.adobe.com/docs/commerce-admin/b2b/introduction.html).

 ![]({% link customers/assets/customer-account-dashboard.png %}){: .zoom}
 _Account Dashboard_